MicheleMeazzini/MicheleMeazzini/README.md

 ## 💻 My Public Repositories
 🔹 **FilmSphere:** A Relational SQL Database with simple CRUD and Analytics.

-🔹 **EscapeRoom:** A client-server game based on text commands and responses.
+🔹 **EscapeRoom:** A client-server coop game based on text commands and responses.

 🔹 **FlavourFit:** A NoSQL Database composed of DocumentDB and GraphDB with RESTful API implementation.